marshmallow-code/webargs/docs/index.rst

 Nesting Args
 ------------

 `Arg` dictionaries can be nested within each other.
+This can be useful for validating nested data.

 .. code-block:: python

         args = {
             'name': Arg({
-                'first': Arg(str, require=True),
+                'first': Arg(str, required=True),
                 'last': Arg(str, required=True),
             })
         }